Pomegranate Farming Project Report:

 POMEGRANATE FARMING PROJECT REPORT – FRUIT DISORDERS

-- There is a possibility of fruit disorder in pomegranate resulting out of low moisture content in the soil.
+- There is a possibility of fruit disorder in pomegranate resulting from low moisture content in the soil.
 This is called fruit cracking and can be controlled by spraying 0.2% of boron.

 - Sunscald is controlled by spraying kaolin three times with an interval of 15 days during the summer season.

-- The internal breakdown of arils occurs when the weight of the fruits increase beyond 200-350 g.
+- The internal breakdown of arils occurs when the weight of the fruits increases beyond 200-350 g.
 Harvesting the crop during the exact fruit maturation is the only way to avoid this problem.